moccalatte/go-little-userbot-maker/ARCHITECTURE.md

 1. A user sends a message to the Telegram bot.
 2. The `wizard` service's main loop receives the update.
 3. The `wizard/delivery/telegram/handler.go` receives the update and calls the `HandleUpdate` method on the `wizard/usecase/wizard_usecase.go`.
-4. The `wizard_usecase` processes the logic (e.g., asks the next question) and uses its `StateRepository` interface to save the user's progress.
+4. The `wizard_usecase` processes the logic (e.g., asks the next question), writes the conversational snapshot to the in-memory `StateRepository`, and mirrors long-running progress to the SQL-backed `WizardPersistence` repository.
-5. The `wizard/repository/state.go` (which implements the `StateRepository` interface) saves the data in memory.
+5. When the flow is complete, the `wizard_usecase` calls the `OrchestratorRepository` interface to create or update the session and receives the persisted session identifier in response.
-6. When the flow is complete, the `wizard_usecase` calls the `OrchestratorRepository` interface to create the session.
+6. The `wizard/repository/orchestrator_client.go` (which implements the interface) makes an HTTP call to the `orchestrator` service's `/sessions` endpoint.
-7. The `wizard/repository/orchestrator_client.go` (which implements the interface) makes an HTTP call to the `orchestrator` service's `/sessions` endpoint.
+7. The request is received by `orchestrator/delivery/http/handler.go`.
-8. The request is received by `orchestrator/delivery/http/handler.go`.
+8. The handler calls the `CreateSession` method on the `orchestrator/usecase/session_usecase.go`.
-9. The handler calls the `CreateSession` method on the `orchestrator/usecase/session_usecase.go`.
+9. The `session_usecase` encrypts the session data, persists it through the `SessionRepository`, and starts/refreshes the worker.
-10. The `session_usecase` encrypts the session data and calls the `SessionRepository` interface to save it.
+10. The `orchestrator/repository/session_repo.go` upserts the session, writes an audit log entry, and returns the canonical session identifier.
-11. The `orchestrator/repository/session_repo.go` executes the SQL query to insert the new session into the database.
+11. The wizard records the completion status (or failure) in `wizard_runs`, seeds default bot commands via `bot_commands`, and confirms success to the user.

 This layered approach makes the system modular and easier to understand, as each component has a single, well-defined responsibility.